teuben/astr288p/lectures/Lecture2.md

 ```
 or if you are lucky on a mac, open this URL **vnc://ursa.astro.umd.edu:1** or from the Finder *"CMD + K"*

+If the corresponding window looks like something from the 1980s, it is because the default
+window manager (twm) was used.
+See **~/.vnc/xstartup**

 ## GRIP